lollyca/product-card-finder/README.md

 ## Description

-This web app allows users to input their website's sitemap, fetch all discoverable sub-sitemaps, select the ones they want to scan, and scrape product pages for missing images.
+This web app allows users to input their website's sitemap, fetch all discoverable sub-sitemaps, select the ones they want to scan, and scrape product pages for missing information.
 The scraping is done headlessly using Puppeteer and updates the UI with real-time progress using Server-Sent Events (SSE).

-Once scraping is complete, a CSV file is generated and automatically downloaded with a list of product pages missing images.
+Once scraping is complete, a CSV file is generated and automatically downloaded with a list of product pages missing information (title, price, image, etc).

 ---